 Crater Lake's stamp is available during business hours at the Steel Visitor Center and Rim Visitor Center.
 (It's the same design at each location.)
 If you arrive after hours or forget to bring your Passport book, you can print the stamp from home.

 Note: With public health in mind, both park visitor centers are currently closed.
-The park's passport stamp is now available at the park's fee booth, when a ranger is present.
+The park's passport stamp is currently available at the Post Office at Park Headquarters during business hours (9 am–12 pm & 1 pm–3 pm, except on Sundays & holidays).

 To print a stamp for your Passport book: